Heidi L.M. Jacobs's novel Molly of the Mall is a charming look at life in Edmonton

 Writing about home

 "When I was a student, I was taking a summer writing course and we had to come up with five or six pages every day for five days for six weeks.
-It was really intense.
-I was living in the U.S. at the time, writing this thing about this little character who worked at a shoe store in a shopping mall.
+It was intense.
+I was living in the U.S. at the time, writing this thing about this character who worked at a shoe store in a shopping mall.
 People really liked it.

 I found the farther I was away from Edmonton, the more I started thinking about Edmonton as a place and what being Canadian meant.